eperez3181/eperez3181/README.md

 ### Hi there, I'm Estela 👋

 - I am a junior data analyst
-- I enjoy Python, Pandas, Matplotlib, and PostgreSQL
+- I have knowledge in Excel, VBA, Python, R, JavaScript, SQL Databases, Tableau, Big Data, and Machine Learning
-- I am currently learning about Machine Learning and AWS-RDS
+- I enjoy Python, Pandas, and PostgreSQL
 - ⚡ Fun fact: I love helping animals!!

 My portfolio is under construction and will be available soon!